anandyadav-crypto/Anand-kumar-yadav/README.md

 # Anand-kumar-yadav
-This is a power bi end to end project
+This is a Healthcare Management: Visual Insights into Modern Care Leadership

 Like this video! .)